Walter Emmons Alston

 "He is non-irritating.
 Do you realize how important it is to have a manager who doesn't irritate you?" - Dodgers owner Walter O'Malley about Walt Alston

 As a player, Walter Alston had only one major league plate appearance, striking out against pitcher Lon Warneke.
-However, for his achievements as a manager, he was elected to the Baseball Hall of Fame on March 10, 1983 by the Committee on Baseball Veterans.
+For his work over 23 seasons as the manager of the Brooklyn and Los Angeles Dodgers, he was elected to the Baseball Hall of Fame on March 10, 1983 by the Committee on Baseball Veterans.

 Alston was born in Venice, OH (the town named Venice near Cincinnati, not the one in northern Ohio), and went to school in Darrtown, OH, not far from Venice.
 His father had played semi-pro ball.
 Walt was a basketball and baseball player as a youth whose fastball earned him the nickname "Smokey".
 He attended Miami University, also in the Cincinnati area, and was captain of the baseball and basketball teams, graduating with a degree and taking a job as a teacher.